bschwartz10/chocolate_shop/README.md

 * Promotion - Contains current promotional rules for each flavor of chocolate
 * OrdersWriter - write data to csv file with correct format

-### Dependencies

-* This application uses the built in Ruby CSV library and minitest for its testing library.
-* This app was created with ruby version 2.3.1

 ### Discussion
 A main design goal was to isolate the flavors and promotion rules to only one location in my app to increase future flexibility.
 This is why I created the rules hash in the promotion model.
 If future orders have additional chocolate flavors with a different set of rules, I only have to update one class in my app.

 A main design challenge for me was balancing single responsibility classes with simplicity.
 In a previous iteration I created an IncomingOrders class that iterated through each row of the csv file and created an order object.
 I can see this class being useful if the data in the csv file was inconsistent and needed to be standardized.
 For simplicity sake, I removed the class and gave that responsibility to the OrdersReader class through the csv.foreach method.

 Along those same lines, I previously had an OutgoingOrder class.
 This class closely resembled a data class so I was able to remove it and give the responsibility to built in ruby methods.
 For example, in a previous iteration while writing my csv file I was calling `#{outgoing_order.milk}`.
 I removed the OutgoingOrder class and am now iterating over an order hash and printing `#{flavor}` and `#{quantity}` to produce the same output.

 ### Contributors:
 * [Brett Schwartz](https://github.com/bschwartz10)